 Jon Roetman is an award-winning sports editor with The Connection Newspapers.
 He joined the company in August 2009, covering Alexandria, Mount Vernon, Arlington and Potomac, Md., and now contributes to coverage in Burke, Springfield, Fairfax and Fairfax Station, as well.

 Roetman joined The Connection after more than three years at the Hobbs News-Sun, a daily newspaper in Hobbs, N.M., where he covered high school and small college sports.
 The News-Sun promoted Roetman to sports editor after two months as a sportswriter.

 The Portland, Ore., native graduated from the University of Oregon in 2005.
 He contributed to the student newspaper, the Oregon Daily Emerald, as a freelancer or staff writer for three years, including covering the football and men’s basketball teams.

-West Potomac rising junior Jamie Sara plans to play baseball in college.
+Q&A: RB/DB plans to play football in college.

 Senior running back/defensive back Daquay Harris enters his third year as a member of the Washington-Lee varsity football team.
 As a sophomore, Harris received second-team All-National District honors as a cornerback.